nestharus/small-fast-router/docs/design-document.md

   - Early termination at wildcard marker
 - Matched using SIMD from front
 - Static nodes have no vector mask
+- Longer static text is automatically split into multiple nodes at vector boundaries
+- This splitting is purely an implementation detail and doesn't affect the logical trie structure

 #### Node Types